 We conducted an exploratory factor analysis, which we will explain in more detail.

-In the table, you can see how the questions can be grouped into three factors.
-Item 11 does not fit into any factor.
-You can see this because the uniqueness (0.719) is too large.
-Factor 1 bundles items 12 through 15 and represents the preference between integration and identity.
-Factor 2 bundles items 1 through 5 and is interpreted by us as the preference between identity and intention.
+Factor 1 bundles items 12 to 14 and represents the preference between integration and identity.
+Factor 2 bundles items 1 to 5 and is interpreted by us as the preference between identity and intention.
 Factor 3 bundles items 6 through 10 and represents the preference between intention and integration.

-A path diagram can more easily represent the relationship between the items and the factors.
-Here you can see how strongly the items load on a factor and whether the factors are related to each other.
+The relationship between the items and the factors can be more easily represented in a path diagram.
+Here you can see how strongly the items load on a factor and whether the factors are related.
 It shows that factors 1 and 3 are slightly correlated.
-We are still investigating why this might be the case.
+We still investigate why this might be the case.

-The factor analysis was computed with an Oblique Promax Rotation since we assumed there could be correlations between the factors.
+The factor analysis was computed with an Oblique promax rotation, since we assumed that there could be correlations between the factors.
 We chose to use maximum likelihood estimation (MLE) in the calculation.
 MLE calculates under which factors the underlying correlation matrix is most likely.
 Additionally, we looked at the RMSEA value.
 This allows us to examine how well our three-factor model fits the data.
-We calculated an adequate fit (RMSEA = .081, 90% CI .065 – .097, BIC = – 185.665).
+We also calculated the fit of our model (RMSEA = .054, 90% CI .048 – .059, BIC = – 117.665).

 You can help us with this.
 Take our test and give us feedback